soundappraisal/soundannotatordemo/README.md

 The democode provides two use cases: UseCase-ProcessingFiles and UseCase-MicrophoneAtADistance.
 Both scripts start with the code and at the end they contain a block with parameters.
 We advice to study the block with parameters carefully before using the scripts.

-In addition the projects folder contains two scripts with which one can achieve similar results as with the UseCase scripts by setting the correct input arguments.
-The input arguments can be found by passing --help flag when running these scripts.

 We hope to improve the documentation over time, for now we hope you find the software usefull as is.